Nimanui/FFWebScraper/README.md

 # FFWebScraper
-Web scraper architected around scraping data from historic iterations of FanFiction.Net through the wayback machine internet archive
+Web scraper architected around scraping data from historic iterations of FanFiction.Net through the Wayback Machine internet archive

 Various references used to build this repository: